dougalrm/aider-patterns-wow/data/docs/using_feedback_to_drive_product_improvement.md

 ![A yellow star shaped object](Using%20feedback%20to%20drive%20product%20improvement_media/media/image1.jpeg)

-# Using Feedback to Drive Product Improvement (CDF)
+# Using Feedback to Drive Product Improvement